Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Results

 is again a convex polytope.
 Let $\vert V(P) \vert $ and $\vert V(Q) \vert$ represent the number of vertices of each of the convex polytopes $P$ and $Q$, then, we also have that $\vert V(P\times Q)\vert = \vert V(P) \vert \cdot \vert V(Q) \vert$.
 Let $\vert F(P)\vert $ define the number of facets of the convex polytope $P$, and similarly for the convex polytope $Q$.
 Then, we have that $\vert F(P \times Q) \vert = \vert F(P)\vert + \vert F(Q)\vert $. \end{lemma}

 One important feature of the binary operation is the following result. \begin{theorem} The binary operation $\boxplus$ preserves the resource:

 \end{theorem}

-We prove this theorem in appendix \ref{appenidx: blocks}, but we provide some intuition here. $(\Rightarrow)$ If there exists a noncontextual ontological model for each part $B_1$ and $B_2$, respecting the operational equivalences of both scenarios, then in the new scenario $\mathbb{B}:=\mathbb{B}_1\boxplus\mathbb{B}_2$ the operational equivalences are inherited according to \eqref{op eq box scenario}, so that we can choose the set of ontic states $\Lambda_1 \sqcup \Lambda_2$, and engineer the noncontextual probability measures with the already existing ones for the parts. $(\Leftarrow)$ Now, on the other way around, if there exists a noncontextual ontological model for any behavior $B_1 \boxplus B_2$ there must exist one for its parts, by simply restricting the probability distributions to the correct labels since the operational equivalences are of the form of equation \eqref{op eq box scenario}.
+We prove this theorem in Appendix~\ref{appenidx: blocks}, but we provide some intuition here. $(\Rightarrow)$ If there exists a noncontextual ontological model for each part $B_1$ and $B_2$, respecting the operational equivalences of both scenarios, then in the new scenario $\mathbb{B}:=\mathbb{B}_1\boxplus\mathbb{B}_2$ the operational equivalences are inherited according to \eqref{op eq box scenario}, so that we can choose the set of ontic states $\Lambda_1 \sqcup \Lambda_2$, and construct a noncontextual model for any $B$ using the model of the parts, over this larger ontic space. $(\Leftarrow)$ Now, on the other way around, if there exists a noncontextual ontological model for any behavior $B_1 \boxplus B_2$ there must exist one for its parts, by simply restricting the probability distributions to the correct labels since the operational equivalences are of the form of equation \eqref{op eq box scenario}.
 An implication of $\boxplus$ preserving the resource is that it does not increase the $l_1$-distance quantifier: \begin{lemma} Let $\mathbb{B} := (|J|,|I|,|K|,\mathbb{E}_{\mathbb{P}},\mathbb{E}_{\mathbb{M}})$ be any finitely defined prepare-and-measure scenario.
-The $l_1$-contextuality distance $\mathsf{d}: \mathbb{B} \to \mathbb{R}_+$ (see def. \ref{def: l1-distance}) is subbaditive under the binary operation $\boxplus$.
+The $l_1$-contextuality distance $\mathsf{d}: \mathbb{B} \to \mathbb{R}_+$ (see Def.~\ref{def: l1-distance}) is subbaditive under the binary operation $\boxplus$.
 This means that for $B_1 \in \mathbb{B}_1$ and $B_2 \in \mathbb{B}_2$ we get:

 \end{lemma}